IOCCC image by Matt Zucker

 OUR LIKES AND DISLIKES:

-We LIKE submissions that have some educational value.
-This does NOT mean that your submission should not be obfuscated but the IOCCC has moved away from the idea of spoilers.
-In other words, unless your submission does some kind of encryption (or something with encryption), you should not encrypt your remarks, say with rot13 or anything else, and it is also appreciated if your remarks have some education value.
-And although these are not required, they are a nice bonus.
+We VERY MUCH LIKE submissions that have some educational value.
+This does NOT mean that your submission should not be obfuscated but rather that the IOCCC has moved away from the idea of “spoilers”.
+You should not encrypt or rot13 content in your remarks.md file.

 We LIKE submissions that use an edited version of the try.sh example script (and if you have alternate code, the same applies with the try.alt.sh script):